sql-formatter-org/sql-formatter/README.md

   -u, --uppercase       Capitalize language keywords --lines-between-queries N
-                        How many newlines to insert between queries (separated by ";") --version             show program's version number and exit
+                        How many newlines to insert between queries (separated by ";") --lines-after-output N
+                        How many newlines to append after output (defaults to 1) --version             show program's version number and exit
 ```